 Two years ago, Dunlop said, the data showed students lagging in their cardiovascular fitness, so he adjusted the curriculum to focus on stamina and the ability to stay in the healthy heart rate zones longer.
 Following this year’s final PYFP assessments, more than 75 percent of Portage Central’s students tested in the Healthy Fitness Zone for the mile run and more than 81 percent of the students met the PYFP standard in the PACER test.

-“The goal is to have 100 percent of the students meet the time standard [on the mile],” he said.
+“The goal is to have 100 percent of the students meet the time standard ,” he said.
 “I think we’re almost there.”

 Administrators see that data and see how it relates to the whole student, and they can remain confident that students are developing.
 Dunlop wants his program to focus on more than just physical education and he makes full use of the Spirit System’s Assessment Measures tools to accomplish that goal.